Larry Lowenthal is

-Expert Witness who is called upon when a Florida broker's
+Expert Witness and Realtor in Florida who is retained when a real estate broker's

 conduct and professional ethics are an issue in civil litigation.
 Larry, who

 earned a Florida Real Estate Broker license over thirty years ago, is typically

 involving Failure to Disclose latent defects, Standard